-Develop basic knowledge, skills and dispositions in preparing students to teach in early childhood classrooms.
+This course focuses on the basic knowledges, skills and dispositions that prepare students to teach in early childhood classrooms.
 Teaching young children from a background of New Church spiritual philosophy, major theories and cultural perspectives.
 Emphasis on DAP (developmentally appropriate practice); integration of learning goals with children's play; diversity in the classroom; and the process of building a collaborative model with family and community.
+Includes theory and practice of Garden-based Learning.
+3 Credits.